Cvar1984/Megaverse/README.md

 Ten seconds of the crown moving the sky through a day and back.
 The amber line is the time being shown; the Sun, the ecliptic and its date marks all move with it.

-[The full walkthrough](Screenshot/megaverse-demo.mp4) is 58 seconds and covers the
-rest: the overlays, the settings, time travel by button and by crown, the turn-and- tilt guidance, and the calendar.
-Both were recorded on a Wear OS 4 emulator.

 ## Contents

 - [Demo](#demo)